 Tarantino Dialogue • Subscribe on YouTube

-He knows who his characters are and what they want, and the characters’ desires shape his dialogue writing.
+He knows his character types and what they want, and the characters’ desires shape his dialogue writing.

 And as we will see when we look at other screenwriters’ methods, character is everything in how to write dialogue in a script.